Gromov--Witten theory beyond maximal contacts

 Suppose one of the edges has non-zero contact with one of the divisors, for example $X\times \infty$, there needs to be at least one more edge associated with the same vertex that carries a non-zero contact with $X\times \infty$ or $X\times \on{pt}$, otherwise the total contact order with $X\times \infty$ and $X\times \on{pt}$ will not be the same for this vertex.

-This will form a chain of vertices and edges having non-zero contact with $X\times \infty$ or $X\times \on{pt}$.
+This will form a chain of vertices and edges that have non-zero contact with $X\times \infty$ or $X\times \on{pt}$.
 At the end of the chain, there will be a vertex with just one edge that has non-zero contact with $X\times \infty$ or $X\times \on{pt}$.
 Contradiction! \end{proof}

 \begin{remark} The proof of Lemma \ref{lemma-edge} looks very similar to the proof of Lemma \ref{lemma-mid-age}.
 The difference is that Lemma \ref{lemma-edge} depends on our specific choice of divisors and the contact orders at the markings.
 While Lemma \ref{lemma-mid-age} works in general. \end{remark}